SteppieD/painttest4/STRIPE_EMAIL_SETUP.md

-# Stripe Email Setup Guide - Simple Version
+Do we have t# Stripe Email Setup Guide - Simple Version

 ## Overview
 This guide walks you through enabling Stripe's built-in email notifications for PaintQuote Pro.
 This is the simplest way to ensure customers receive payment notifications without setting up complex workflows.